kwxm/nofib-plutus/README.md

   * lastpiece
   * primetest

+These are all from the `spectral` subdirectory.
 Apart from `knights` these all consist of a single source file.
 The `primetest` program originally consisted of several Literate Haskell source files, but I converted it into a single file and removed most of the literate stuff.
 All of the source files are contained in the relevant `app` subdirectory.

 The programs have all been converted into standalone programs which it should be possible to run by typing `stack run` in the relcevant directory: this produces